Fujinon 10-24mm f4 @10mm – ISO 200, f8, 1/5+-2

-With the new +-2EV bracketing, HDR on the X-Pro 2 is a lot of fun and much much easier.
+With the new +-2EV bracketing, HDR on the X-Pro 2 is a lot of fun and much easier.

-So how do you shoot HDR on the X-Pro 2?
+So, how do you shoot HDR on the X-Pro 2?

 Fujinon 10-24mm f4 @10mm – ISO 200, f8, 1/450+-2